hyperledger/besu-docs/docs/Concepts/Node-Types.md

 Nodes can't fast sync to a [Bonsai](Data-Storage-Formats.md#bonsai-tries) node, but can snap sync to a Bonsai node.

 You can't switch from fast sync to snap sync.
-If you are in the middle of a fast sync, you can use snap sync instead by deleting the data directory and starting over using snap sync.
+If your node is blocked in the middle of a fast sync, you can start over using snap sync instead by stopping the node, deleting the data directory, and starting over using `--sync-mode=X_SNAP`.

 ## Run an archive node